-Meningitis A vaccine breaks barrier: First to gain approval to travel outside cold chainNovember 14th, 2012 in Medications /
+Meningitis A vaccine breaks barrier: First to gain approval to travel outside cold chainNovember 14, 2012 in Medicine & Health / Medications

 Signaling a potential breakthrough for immunization programs in resource-poor countries, researchers today announced at the American Society of Tropical Medicine and Hygiene (ASTMH) conference that regulatory authorities—after conducting a rigorous review of stability data—will for the first time allow a vaccine in Africa to be transported and stored for as long as four days without refrigeration or even an icepack.